Can Hegel and Hitchcock Come Together: Theorizing Sustainable Interdisciplinarity"

 San Diego, CA

 Hussain, Azfar, "Can Hegel and Hitchcock Come Together: Theorizing Sustainable Interdisciplinarity"" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 162.
+162.